Kuzagbe/miniproject./README.md

 ===================================================================
 Online Shop App - Flutter UI - Speed Code.
 2020. [video]. [a link] https://www.youtube.com/watch?v=XBKzpTz65Io&list=RDCMUCJm7i4g4z7ZGcJA_HKHLCVw&index=1

- Everything about the app can be found on the link to the high and low fidelity
+ Everything about the app can be found on the link to the high and low fidelity.
+ Also from the video they had